Bahamas national baseball team

 The Bahamas national baseball team represents the Bahamas in international baseball competitions.
 The team is administered by the Bahamas Baseball Association (BBA).

-The team was in the 2009 World Baseball Challenge, but went 0-6.
+The team played in the 2009 World Baseball Challenge, but went 0-6.
 They were managed by Jeffrey Francis.

+The Bahamas have participated in three editions of the Caribbean Baseball Cup, hosting all three tournaments.
+Their best finish came in 2022, when the team placed fourth.

+Roster

+Bahamas' roster for the 2025 Caribbean Baseball Cup, the last official competition in which the team took part.